Spectral Analysis of the Quantum Random Energy Model: Adjacency matrix on Hamming balls

 \section{Adjacency matrix on Hamming balls}

 This section collects results on the spectral properties of the restriction of $T$ to Hamming balls.
 We focus on the analysis of the Green's function, which by rank-one perturbation theory, is closely related to the ground state for potentials corresponding to a narrow deep hole - a situation typically encountered in potentials of REM type.
 Most of the spectral analysis in the literature related to $ T $ is motivated by the theory of error corrections (see e.g.~\cite{CDS95,FriedTill05,BLL18} and references therein).
-Since the methods we use are rather different and neither rely on elaborate combinatorics nor a Hadamard transformation, which is applicable on a full Hamming cube only, this section might be of independent interest.
+The methods we use are rather different and neither rely on elaborate combinatorics nor a Hadamard transformation, which is applicable on a full Hamming cube only.